clevertask/react-sortable-tree/README.md

 # @clevertask/react-sortable-tree

 A customizable React component for rendering and managing tree structures with drag-and-drop functionality.
+This is built on top of the [sortable tree Component from the dnd-kit library](https://github.com/clauderic/dnd-kit/blob/master/stories/3%20-%20Examples/Tree/SortableTree.tsx).

 ## Table of Contents